Mulwor/note-app/0_interview/on-english/JavaScript.md

 </details>

----

 <details>
 <summary>What's optional chaining?</summary>

-Optional chaining `?.` is an operator that allows you to safely access nested object properties and check value on null/undefined.
+Optional chaining `?.` is a way to access safely nested object properties.
+And it check value on null/undefined.

 </details>